itenium-be/blog-posts/productivity/2022-06-13-european-women-in-tech.md

 Did this trigger the urge of visiting the European women in Technology event in Amsterdam?
 Yeah… slightly afraid of being the only one in the conference…

+{% include post/image.html file="WomenInTech-Building.jpg" alt="Conference Building" title="" desc="The conference building" maxWidth="360px" %}

 After some issues finding the correct building in the Amsterdam RAI (Don’t start with the typical: “Yeah, woman and orientation...”
 Because I worked so closely with men for over more than 2 decades, I know this is not gender related ;-) ) I was amazed by the quantity of female attendees.

 The second thing I was amazed of was the number of keynote, deep dives and workshops that were given by, yes: Only female leaders.